Last Updated on August 13, 2021 by Michelle Moyer

 Day Trips from Lima, Peru

 Once you are all fueled up with all the yummy Lima culinary delights and you have seen all the sights that this capital city has to offer, only THEN should you venture onward.
 There are several day trips that you can take and the next article will highlight two of the most popular.
-Lima is a beautiful city that should be explored, so don’t cross it off of your list until you have at least spent a day there!
+Lima is a beautiful city that should be explored, so don’t cross it off of your list until you have at least spent at least one day in Lima Peru!

 Like This Post?
 PIN IT for Later!